Updated on April 05, 2025 04:34:59 PM

 Copyright is a legal regime afforded an author of creation, enabling the creator to control the use of the created work.
 It provides the creator with the exclusive rights to make copies of his creation, sell, rent or broadcast it, or allow others to do so.
 Copyright is intended to protect ideas, encourage invention, and creative work in science and art to provide compensation for employees upon having their works protected financially and morally.
 This protection is conferred when a work is reduced to physical means, and the protection is for a limited time, which, though, can be the life of the creator plus so many years depending on the laws of the country.
 Some of these are for fair use and for a particular usage without permission.

-The process for registering a copyright varies by country but generally follows these steps:
+The process for copyright registration varies by country but typically includes the following steps given below:

-The official fee for registering a copyright for Literary, Dramatic, Musical, or Artistic works is Rs.
-500/-.
-Below is a table detailing the fee structure for different copyright registrations and related services under the Copyright Act.
+The official copyright registration fee for Literary, Dramatic, Musical, and Artistic works is ₹500.
+Below is a comprehensive fee structure for various copyright registrations and related services under the Copyright Act.

 S. No. | Type of Application | Fee |